Contact the School of Nursing

 - You are eligible to apply for this program option if you are a registered nurse who has graduated from an accredited associate degree or diploma nursing program.

 - We offer this as a web-based option to licensed registered nurses with the exceptions noted above.
 There is also a personalized learning option available.
 Contact your local Extended Campuses' office or the College of Health and Human Services Office of Student Services for information about admission and transcript evaluation.

-RNs who earned their degree from an Arizona community college may transfer up to 90 units toward the B.S.N.
+RNs who earned their degree from a regionally accredited community college may transfer up to 90 units toward the BSN.
 Other RNs should consult with a distance-learning advisor to determine transfer credits.
-Students currently in an Arizona community college nursing program may also be eligible for admission; please contact an advisor for recommended courses.
+Students currently in a regionally accredited community college nursing program may also be eligible for admission; please contact an advisor for recommended courses.

-This Option for Registered Nurses requires 60 to 63 units and for students to complete an Associate’s Degree at a Community College, where some of their preprofessional requirements are likely also completed.
+This Option for Registered Nurses requires 60-63 units and for students to complete an Associate’s Degree at a Community College, where some of their preprofessional requirements are likely also completed.
 Up to 90 units can be transferred in for this program.